mehedirm6244/gosdclock/README.md

 ```

 ## Known Bugs
 - Flickering when hovered (expected behavior).
-Need X11 and Wayland-specific fixes
+Needs X11 and Wayland-specific fixes
 - Disappears when fullscreen is activated for any window.
 Requires X11 and wayland-specific fixes